Your Ghostwriting Team

 Project Manager

-University of Minnesota alumnus and Rotary International scholar Maxwell Anderson is a world traveler, artist, and wordsmith with two decades of experience in the publishing industry.
+A University of Minnesota alumnus and Rotary International scholar, Maxwell is a world traveler, artist, and wordsmith with two decades of experience in the publishing industry.
 His expertise has shaped countless stories, from those of poets to politicians, spanning the global marketplace.
 Bringing both poetical poise and publishing knowledge to every project, he oversees creative direction with unfailing precision.

 — John, lawyer